hujinxinchengdu/Article-management-system-mongodb-versio/README.md

 Jinxin Hu:

-	Completed the sign-up and log-in part;
+	Completed the sign-up and log-in part which including login encryption and token functions.;

 	Completed other auxiliary functions like getting user basic information and updating password;

 Wenrui Fang:

-	Wrote the page of homepage part;
+	Wrote the code of article category with update, delete and add function frontend and backend

-	Wrote the code of article category, article list and article deleting parts;
+	Wrote article list and article deleting parts with update, delete and add function;

 The diagram on the homepage is not the content of this project.
 It is just a sample display.